 Email verification makes sure that these addresses are removed from your mailing lists.
 Otherwise, if you send an email to a spam trap, you’ll either be asked to remove that address from your list, or you’ll be blacklisted by ISPs and ESPs.

 The next thing that happens with email verification is that the provider checks the format of your emails (formatting & syntax check).
 This includes scanning your mailing list for missing @ symbols, invalid email addresses, and other things that could result in a hard bounce.

-For example, if someone put in this email address: [email protected]@dd, this is where email verification would catch it.
+For example, if someone put in this email address: john@john@dd, this is where email verification would catch it.

 The next step of the process is domain verification.
 The service checks the DNS records to make sure that the domain name is correct, and that the domain mail exchange server is able to receive emails.